 Integration and automation are perhaps the most appealing benefits of eProcurement as opposed to traditional procurement.
 By integrating supplier eCommerce applications with their eProcurement platform, buyers can leverage a host of B2B automation tools that automatically transfer data between platforms, enabling a comprehensive procure-to-pay workflow that accelerates procurement and reduces procurement costs.

 With procure-to-pay integration, a buyer can select products from approved PunchOut catalogs—eCommerce catalogs with contracted products and pricing managed by the supplier—from within their eProcurement platform.
-A requisition order is automatically created based on the selected products and, when the order is approved, a purchase order is transferred to the supplier’s eCommerce application or backend order management system.
+A requisition order is automatically created based on the selected products.
+When the order is approved, a purchase order is transferred to the supplier’s eCommerce application or backend order management system.
 Similar automation exists for other parts of the procurement process, including quote and invoice automation.

 About the Author: Brady Behrman is the CEO and founding partner of PunchOut2Go.
-As an entrepreneur with experience and proven track record in building technology businesses that focus on client success innovation, Brady and his team help organizations of all sizes around the globe adapt to the ever-evolving, complex B2B Commerce & eProcurement technologies.
+As an entrepreneur with experience and a proven track record in building technology businesses that focus on client success innovation, Brady and his team help organizations of all sizes worldwide adapt to the ever-evolving, complex B2B Commerce & eProcurement technologies.